 In this article, we share some training exercises and examples to improve soft skills in your contact and call center agents.

-4 Exercises to Improve Your Agents Soft Skills.
+4 Practical Exercises to Improve Your Agents Soft Skills.

 - It all starts with empathy.